and the peoples plot in vain?

 and the rulers band together

-against The LORD and against HIS ANOINTED,
+Against The LORD and Against HIS ANOINTED, saying,

 3“Let us break Their chains